minprog/app-studio/40 Guided/35 Journal/content.md

 | 2   | ...   | ...     | ...  | ...       |
 | 3   | ...   | ...     | ...  | ...       |

 Now that we know what our database structure should look like, we can create the appropriate SQL query to generate the table.
 A proper SQL query to create a table should contain the name of the table and the names and [data types](https://www.sqlite.org/datatype3.html) of the columns in the table.

         create table TABLE_NAME (COLUMN1_NAME COLUMN1_TYPE, COLUMN2_NAME COLUMN2_TYPE, COLUMN3_NAME COLUMN3_TYPE);

+Since we want to keep track of a timestamp, it's practical to make our table automatically generate a timestamp for each journal entry when it's inserted into the database.
+It should also auto-increment the entry `_id`, since each row should have a unique identifier to be able to retrieve it.

 > Note that due to the structure of the query, you should avoid spaces in your column names.
 Protected words that denote data types or SQL keywords (such as JOIN, ADD, ACTION, CROSS) should also be avoided as column names, as these might cause your query to be wrongly interpreted.